anxueshen/DPWindows/README.md

 1、First you need to add Gstream Path (C:\gstreamer\1.0\x86\bin) to windows environment Path variable.

+2、The dp must have version info for windows rc compiler.
+So you need first run the generate_version_config.sh(in rootpath/custom).
+You will generate version_config.sh file with version info.

-2、For debug dp in windows, you will also need [windbg tools](https://docs.microsoft.com/zh-cn/windows-hardware/drivers/debugger/debugger-download-tools).
+3、For debug dp in windows, you will also need [windbg tools](https://docs.microsoft.com/zh-cn/windows-hardware/drivers/debugger/debugger-download-tools).